MatthewZabka/MAA-NCS18/README.md

-This repository contains files for the workshop held at the Fall 2018 MAA NCS meetings held at SMSU on October 12 and October 13.
+This repository contains the slides and files from the plenary talks for the Fall 2018 MAA NCS meetings held at SMSU on October 12 and October 13.